 Anthurium Crystallinum Pests or Diseases

-Like most houseplants, Anthuriums are susceptible to mealy bugs, aphids, and scales.
+Like most houseplants, Anthuriums are susceptible to mealy bugs, spider mites, aphids, and scales.

 You can also make a simple neem oil solution by mixing two tablespoons of neem oil and three teaspoons of mild liquid soap into about a gallon of water.